inspiredminds/contao-wordpressimport/README.md

 * __Import periodically__: Instead of importing the WordPress posts via console command (see below), you can activate a periodic import here, which will be done via Contao's cronjob.
 * __Default author__: Every imported news item will have this author assigned, if no other author is available (see next option).
 * __Import authors__: This will generate new backend users for each new found author.
 Existing authors are identified by their name, so if your Contao installation already has a backend user with the same name as an author from a WordPress post, that backend user will be used as the author. _Note:_ the automatically generated authors are just bare entries.
 They will only have their name set.
 They will not have a username or password and they will be disabled by default.
+* __Import comments__: This will import the comments of each WordPress post, if the Contao Comments Bundle is present. _Note:_ the email field of each commenter will __not__ be filled, since that is obviously not available via the public WP REST API.
 * __Import folder__: When a WordPress posts gets imported, its teaser image and all images from its detailed content are saved to this folder.
 * __Category__: This is an optional root category, under which every imported category of the WordPress posts will reside.
 If you do not specify a root category, the imported categories will be imported to the root. _Note:_ this option will only be available, if you have the [`news_categories`](https://github.com/codefog/contao-news_categories) extension installed.